 Image: from Butte Fork Trail in Red Buttes Wilderness, taken May, 2006.
 The historic Butte Fork Toolhouse was built by the Forest Sevice in the 1920s for trail building equipment.

 The hiking trailhead sign for trail 954 may say "Shoo Fly Trail", an offshoot that shares the same trailhead.
-A map from Applegate Ranger station shows that Butter Fork trail leads to Azalea Lake in the Red Buttes Wilderness.
-Another trail to Azalea Lake - shorter at 6 miles - is farther west near the old Arnold Mine site.
+A map from Applegate Ranger station shows that Butte Fork trail leads to Azalea Lake in the Red Buttes Wilderness.
+Another trail to Azalea Lake ... and shorter at 6 miles ... is farther west near the old Arnold Mine site.
 Red Buttes Wilderness is in Oregon and California.
-Most of the area is in California and most of trail and road access is in Oregon.
+Most of the area is in California and much of trail and road access comes in from Oregon.

 This was a realiable trail for cool season access.
 The Red Butte Tool House - while it stands - is several miles up the trail in a nice shaded location for resting.
 4 to 5 miles along Butte Fork Trail, you may notice a brass memorial and grave of piled stones immediately next to the trail.
 This was from a single engine plane crash, summer 1945 - historical background about passengers below.
 The main remnant is the engine which is located almost directly downhill from the memorial.
 The trail is forested with an abundance of native plants and trees.
 In the spring, you may see the bright red stalk of the Snow Plant emerging.

 Cameron Meadows - Trail #953.
 Fairly steep for the first mile and a half, then the grade becomes moderate.
 Considerable elevation gain.
 Eventually reaches Frog Pond.
 The road to the trailhead was impeded by snow from about December to March / April.
 The scenery, view and character of the hike increases as you ascend.